Adeshile2/devops-stage-2/backend/README.md

 Then clone this repository and cd to the frontend, now follow the [Running as Docker Container](#running-as-docker-container) steps above. the app should start, with everthing being okay.

 Now visit: `http://<public-ip-address>:8000` to see the app running.

-You can also deploy as Docker file on [Heroku](https://devcenter.heroku.com/articles/container-registry-and-runtime) and [Render](https://docs.render.com/deploy-an-image).